lreis2415/SEIMS/doc/en/get_started/data_preprocessing.md

     1. BMP IDs, i.e., `BMP_INDEX`.
     2. BMP scenarios, i.e., `BMP_SCENARIOS`.
     3. Various BMPs parameters, the collection names are dependent on the plain text filename located in management practices data (e.g., `SEIMS\data\youwuzhen\data_prepare\scenario`), such as `PLANT_MANAGEMENT` and `AREAL_STRUCT_MANAGEMENT` in this demo study.

+# See more...
+Also see introduction of the Python package @subpage intro_preprocess_pkg

+AutoFuzSlpPos Python package: @subpage intro_autofuzslppos_pkg

+Predefined database: @subpage intro_predefined_database